 Know Before You Go

-This plaque is just inside the front door of Hopcats--to the left.
+This plaque is just inside the front door.
 It is accessible during their normal business hours (which we are pretty sure means that even minors can visit it so long as they are in the restaurant part)

 Follow us on Twitter to get the latest on the world's hidden wonders.